Which design tool should you use? Do you already have a favorite? Are you worried it might not be the best tool for your project?

 Online Design Apps

-These apps aren’t meant for professional work, and some may have licensing that doesn’t allow you to create images for clients or mass printing.
+Some of these apps aren’t meant for professional print work, and some may have licensing that doesn’t allow you to create images for clients or mass printing.
 Canva has the option to pay for extended licenses to use their photos, elements, and templates for commercial projects.

 However, if creating graphics or templates for clients is your goal, you’ll want to invest the time into learning an actual design program.
 That way you’re free to create and use assets without having to worry about license restrictions.